yousefelassal/quote-cron/README.md

 > You should ignore that person’s impure behavior by way of speech and body, and focus on the fact that they get an openness and clarity of heart from time to time.
 That’s how to get rid of resentment for that person.

 > Beauty is not in the face; beauty is a light in the heart.

+> One should train in deeds of merit—generosity, a balanced life, developing a loving mind—that yield long-lasting happiness.